Powerade Tigers

 The Powerade Tigers were a professional basketball team that played in the Philippine Basketball Association from 2002 to 2012.
 The franchise was owned by Coca-Cola Bottlers Philippines, Inc. (CCBPI) when the company acquired Cosmos Bottling Corporation from RFM Corporation.
 From 2002 to 2010, the team played as the Coca-Cola Tigers.
-The franchise won two PBA championships (2002 and 2003).
+The franchise won two PBA championships, in 2002 and 2003.